 Pitfalls to Avoid When Factoring Invoices

 Factoring invoices is a fast and simple way to secure quick cash for your business.
 However, it isn’t always plain sailing.
 There are still some areas you need to keep a close watch on if you want your invoice factoring experience to go smoothly.
-Here are five common pitfalls that you should be careful to avoid.
+Here are five common pitfalls to avoid when factoring invoices.

 1. Your Customer Is Not Creditworthy